-The Audit Committee has delivered on our 'business as usual' work, as set out in our terms of reference, and from this perspective there is nothing to highlight for your attention.
-Last year, we noted five focus areas for 2017, which absorbed the balance of the Committee's time of around 25%, which is much higher this year due to the incremental work on the two audit tenders.
+The Audit Committee has delivered on our 'business as usual' we there is nothing to highlight for your attention.
+Last year, we noted Committee's time of around 25%, which is much higher this year

-Key focus area Actions during the year Progre Plan and conduct the tenders of the external and internal audit services We undertook a rigorous process for both tenders, including pre-meetings with the tendering firms, the provision of a comprehensive data room and detailed selection criteria.
-All Committee members attended and fully participated in the tender presentations, reaching a unanimous decision in respect of both appointments (see page 55). • Review the implementation of our enhanced ethical compliance programmes relating to anti-bribery and sales of products into sanctioned markets In support of the renewed programme, new and enhanced internal controls were adopted and self-assessments against these controls were carried out by local management and control owners.
+Key focus area Actions during the year F Plan and conduct the tenders of the external and internal audit services We undertook a rigorous process for both tenders, including pre-meetings with the tendering firms, the provision of a comprehensive data room and detailed selection criteria.
+All Committee members attended and fully participated in the tender presentations, reaching a unanimous decision in respect of both appointments (see page 55).
+Review the implementation of our enhanced ethical compliance programmes relating to anti-bribery and sales of products into sanctioned markets In support of the renewed programme, new and enhanced internal controls were adopted and self-assessments against these controls were carried out by local management and control owners.
 In addition, the internal audit team conducted testing of these controls at sites visited during the year.
 The Committee received a review of compliance against the renewed programme, follow up actions were approved and will be monitored.
-This will remain a focus area for 2018 as the programme becomes embedded around the world. • Review the progress of the project to increase the use of data analytics both as an audit tool and as a tool to examine process flows within SAP PwC were engaged to run their process analytics tools on the SAP purchase to pay process to help ensure the investment in one version of SAP is fully maximised.
+This will remain a focus area for 2018 as the programme becomes embedded around the world.
+Review the progress of the project to increase the use of data analytics both as an audit tool and as a tool to examine process flows within SAP PwC were engaged to run their process analytics tools on the SAP purchase to pay process to help ensure the investment in one version of SAP is fully maximised.
 The review was undertaken cross region and company, based on 12 months of SAP transactional data.
 The findings from the review were shared with the Audit Committee, with the Committee agreeing detailed recommendations to be followed up by management and internal audit.
 The Committee will monitor the follow up of these recommendations during 2018.
-A review of the inventory management process using the same tools is planned in Q1 2018. • The innovative use of SAP and data analytics was a key selection criterion for the external and internal audit tenders (see page 55) and we expect to see a further step change integrated into the audit approaches from 2018 onwards.
+A review of the inventory management process using the same tools is planned in Q1 2018.
+The innovative use of SAP and data analytics was a key selection criterion for the external and internal audit tenders (see page 55) and we expect to see a further step change integrated into the audit approaches from 2018 onwards.
 Continue to focus on cyber security risk and ensure the Committee receives training in this area Our internal audit team undertook a cyber security maturity review to obtain a holistic view of Croda's information security assurance capability.
 A report was presented to the Committee, which included a maturity assessment across several areas, including: leadership and governance; training and awareness; information risk management; business continuity; operations and technology; and legal and compliance.
 The Committee discussed how we benchmarked against industry peers, identified opportunities to improve cyber maturity and agreed a detailed action plan with management.
 Cyber security testing forms a core part of the IT controls testing by internal audit, as well as the ISO27001 standard adopted within the Group.
-The Committee reviewed the IT activity relating to cyber security, including the output of penetration testing and breach detection tools. • In response to the output of the 2016 Committee effectiveness review, the Committee participated in a face to face training session conducted by cyber security specialists from PwC.
+The Committee reviewed the IT activity relating to cyber security, including the output of penetration testing and breach detection tools.
+In response to the output of the 2016 Committee effectiveness review, the Committee participated in a face to face training session conducted by cyber security specialists from PwC.